Study Psychology with ACAP

 To find out more, check out our ACAP course guide.

 Established over 30 years ago, the Australian College of Applied Psychology (ACAP) is a leader in applied psychology education.
-ACAP offers specialist courses in counselling, psychology, coaching and case management and has over 5,000 students studying on-campus or by flexible delivery.
+ACAP offers specialist courses in counselling, psychology, coaching and case management and has over 5,000 students studying on-campus or by online delivery.

 We are a registered higher education provider (HEP) and a nationally registered training organisation (RTO).
 Our Psychology degrees have conditional accreditation by the Australian Psychology Accreditation Council (APAC) and our higher education counselling degrees are accredited by the Psychotherapy and Counselling Federation of Australia (PACFA).
 Find out more.